 - The shortbread is baked when it is a golden colour and firm to touch.

-- Once baked remove the tin from the oven and set to one side.
+- As soon as the shortbread is baked remove the tin from the oven and set to one side.

 - Add the butter, golden syrup and condensed milk to a medium sized saucepan, over a medium heat.